 If you want just to update the chaincode policies, you can skip Steps 1 and 2 and just approve and commit the same chaincode with a new policy.

 When a sufficient number of channel members regarding the channel policy have approved the new chaincode definition, one organization can commit the new definition to upgrade the channel's chaincode definition.

-You can delete a chaincode template by clicking on the remove button present under the actions column inside the Chaincodes action table.
+You can delete a chaincode template by clicking on the "Delete" button present under the actions column inside the" Chaincodes" action table.